5.3.4 Reduction of debts when other debts paid back

 The child support assessment between Polly and Ned is varied with retrospective effect.
 The variation reduces Polly's entitlement by $50.
 As Polly is taken to have received the $50 that was paid by Ned, Polly now owes a carer debt of $50 to Ned.

 If the first person, who has their child support payment credited to their other debt, becomes entitled to additional child support as a result of a retrospective increase:

-- DHS may credit the additional amount received to any remaining debt that the first person owes to another person in a separate case.
+- Services Australia may credit the additional amount received to any remaining debt that the first person owes to another person in a separate case.

-- Where the first person owes a carer debt, DHS will make a considered decision before crediting the child support payment towards the carer debt.
+- Where the first person owes a carer debt, Services Australia will make a considered decision before crediting the child support payment towards the carer debt.

 - If after the child support has been credited, the first person's debt has been paid in full, any excess amount is paid to the first person.

 The first person will be advised in writing when amounts have been applied against their first debt under section 71AB.
 A person does not have the right to object to the Registrar's decision to reduce, or refuse to reduce, a debt under section 71AB.